Skip to main content

 actor_emailEmail of the user who performed the action.
 Empty for system events

 org_idOrganization scope.
-Null for platform-wide events
+Empty string for platform-wide events

 actionDotted scope.verb string (e.g., api_key.created)